raipc/atsd-api-python/README.md

 Install `atsd_client` module using [`pip`](https://pip.pypa.io/en/stable/), the recommended tool for installing Python packages.

+> If necessary, install `pip` with `apt-get install python-pip` command on Ubuntu.

 ```sh
 pip install atsd_client
 ```

+> You may need to upgrade setup tools with `pip install --upgrade setuptools`.

 To install a specific version, specify it in the `pip install` command.